A successful split decision

 Some of the highest-profile athletic projects dealt with stadium renovations and the construction of a facility called the Panther Activity Center, a 120-yard, indoor multipurpose facility that would meet curricular needs for additional Physical Education space as well as accommodate extracurricular activities such as marching band, AFJROTC, athletic programs and possible use by the community.

 The results suggested the activity center and a few of the athletic projects – if included in the ballot issue with the priority needs – could potentially pull down the “Yes” votes enough to put the entire bond proposal at risk.

 The district’s Process for Success committee decided to separate the ideas into three questions.
 The first contained the priority needs.
 The second was the Panther Activity Center and the third included the remaining athletic projects not in question one.
 It was also decided questions two and three were contingent on question one passing.

 As projected, question one ended election night with a “Yes” vote, while questions two and three fell short of the majority needed.
 Splitting them up helped ensure the high-priority needs in question one would get addressed.

 To learn more about this, contact Derby Public Schools at [email protected].
-To learn how Patron Insight can help your district with a similar situation, contact Patron Insight CEO Ken DeSieghardt at [email protected].
+To learn how Patron Insight can help your district with a similar situation, contact Patron Insight Founder/Principal Ken DeSieghardt at [email protected].